PROBIOTICS AND PREBIOTICS:

-The main sources of food that contain it (because they are the most consumed throughout the continents) are pork, chicken, fish and beef, chicken eggs, cow’s milk and its derivatives.
+The main sources of food that contain it (because they are the most consumed throughout the continents) are pork, broiler, fish and beef, broiler eggs, cow’s milk and its derivatives.
 One of the ways in which the industry has supported this growing demand has been through the application of antibiotics as Animal Growth Promoters (AGP), to accelerate the production and prevent the spread of diseases in the herds, a practice that today is being questioned by WHO for the side effects that generate impacts on public health.

 Some of these cases are: finding Salmonella in foods of animal origin and the development of resistance to antibiotics by some bacteria, with possible transfer of this to the human microbiome from the intake of these foods.

 According to WHO, by 2050, if no action is taken on this matter, more people will die from bacterial resistance than from cancer.
 Following this alert, the 193 member states of the United Nations signed an action plan to combat this threat, in the 71st session of the General Assembly.

 During the last decades, there are numerous studies which have provided scientific evidence about how changes in the diet induce changes in the composition of the intestinal microbiota (both in the large intestine and in the small intestine) and how it in turn influences in animal health and performance.